unlock-protocol/docs/developers/smart-contracts/README.md

 * We follow [erc-1167](https://eips.ethereum.org/EIPS/eip-1167) to deploy minimal proxies for each lock, rather than a complete PublicLock contract.
 This helps to keep deployment costs down, as well as minimizing blockchain bloat.
 * Keys for one lock are valid only for the lock which created them.
 * A given user may own only 1 key at a time

+There as well you can call the Lock contracts directly using the block explorers.

 ## Upgradeability